The Bankrate promise

-- Forbearance: Your lender might offer forbearance, which pauses your monthly payments for a period set by the lender.
-This doesn’t erase what you owe, though, so you’ll need to get caught up on those payments later.
+Forbearance: Your lender might offer forbearance, which pauses your monthly payments for a period set by the lender.
+This doesn’t erase what you owe, though, so you’ll need to catch up on those payments later.

-- Charitable organizations: Some charities provide housing assistance, though eligibility requirements and the extent of the assistance can vary from organization to organization.
+Charitable organizations: Some charities provide housing assistance, though eligibility requirements and the extent of the assistance can vary by organization.
 Examples include The United Way, The Salvation Army, Catholic Charities USA and St. Vincent de Paul Society of Marin County.

-Whatever you do, take your time to research and compare all of your options to come up with the one that’s best suited to your situation and needs.
+Whatever you do, take your time to research and compare your options to come up with the one that’s best suited to your situation and needs.